 Ring of Free Action

-Best Beast Master Ranger Build Tips & Tricks PC/PS5
+Best BG3 Beast Master Build Tips & Tricks

-Dual Wield Hand crossbows with the Beast Master Build in BG3
+Dual Wield Hand Crossbows with the BG3 Beast Master Build

-This is a feature that is often overlooked, you can actually dual-wield Hand crossbows in Baldur’s Gate 3.
+This is a feature that is often overlooked, you can actually dual-wield Hand crossbows in BG3.
 It looks pretty cool plus if you have some juicy Hand crossbows for your BG3 Beast Master Build then it is definitely worth considering.

 You could combine the Hellfire Hand Crossbow with the Ne’er Misser Hand Crossbow.
-Of course our standard setup for the Ranger class is still with any of the Heavy Crossbows, but you can give this dual-wielding option a try if you feel like it.
+Our standard setup for the Beast Master class is still with any of the Heavy Crossbows, but you can give this dual-wielding option a try if you feel like it.

 Other Baldur’s Gate 3 Builds